cybercussion/SCOBot/README.md

 * **QUnit-Tests/js/scorm/SCORM_API.js** (Required in a deployment)-
 Tip: This file technically shouldn't be edited.
 This is the main 'long-hand' SCORM 2004 that connects to the LMS 'API_1484_11' (2004) or 'API' (1.2).
 With some additions to rollback to SCORM 1.2.
 Please note, I've only taken the SCORM 1.2 rollback so far, as it was needed on another project I worked on.
-There will be cases where there just isn't enough space to store some items if your going from 2004 to 1.2.
-Ok, fair warning.
+There will be cases where there just isn't enough space to store some items if your going from 2004 to 1.2 (fair warning).
 This supplies the base support of SCORM (Connection to the LMS, initialize, get/set value, commit, terminate).

 * **QUnit-Tests/js/scorm/SCOBot.js** (Optional in a deployment)-
 Tip: This is totally customizable to fit your needs.
 Edit away.